amooose/SoundCloudPlaylistDL/README.md

 # SoundCloudPlaylistDL
-Downloads your entire desired playlist automatically This is small script to automatically download all tracks from a soundcloud.com playlist.
+A small script to automatically download all tracks from a soundcloud.com playlist.

 Currently to my knowledge, there are no other fully working playlist downloaders, so I decided to make a working one.
 A Client_id key is required to use this (more info below).